HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 **Cache Sizes**

 For some cache types, performance will be better if the cache size is a prime number due to a lower probability of cache collisions.
-For such cache types, the actual size is increased, at runtime, to the next prime number equal or greater then the size specified.
+For such cache types, the actual size is increased, at runtime, to the next prime number equal or greater thax`n the size specified.

 ### People Service